zulfadz/the-plain/_posts/2022-05-29-finite-difference-order.md

 ---

 In the previous post [Numerical method 1: Finite difference](https://zul.rocks/finite-difference), I showed how finite-difference method is useful to approximate derivatives.
-There, the formula used for second derivatives were based on three-point operators, namely:
+There, the formula used for second derivatives is based on three-point operators, namely:

 $$\begin{equation}